Our Story

 2019 began in sadness with the death of club legend and one of its all-time greats, Kat Lindner.
 City's season was delayed to allow for a period of collective mourning.

-In her honour the club completed a domestic double including a first Scottish Cup triumph in four years thanks to Clare Shine's injury time winner.
+In her honour, the club completed a domestic double including a first Scottish Cup triumph in four years thanks to Clare Shine's injury time winner.
+They also defeat Brondby on penalties to once again reach the quarter finals of the UWCL.

 THE PROFESSIONAL ERA AND NEW CHALLENGERS EMERGE